EIGHT Must-Have Puppy Products to Purchase Before You Bring Your New Puppy Home.

 The leash, which attaches to the collar, gives you control during walks or obedience training.
 The leash should be strong and well made, as should the hardware that links the leash to the collar.
 For your comfort, the leash should also have a loop that is easy to grip.
 Plan to use a shorter 4-foot leash with your puppy at first; when you enroll in obedience training, you’ll use longer leashes.

-2. Crates and containment A must for any puppy owner, crates and containment devices keep your new pal in a confined area where you can monitor and housetrain him.
+2. Crates and containment A must for any puppy owner, crates and containment devices keep your new pal in a confined area where you can monitor and housetrain him/her.
 You will need a dog crate or carrier, and an exercise pen, playpen, or gate when you bring your pup home.
-Get a 24 or 30 inch crate.
-They can use either size into adulthood and as adults.
+Get a 24 inch crate.
+They can use this size when adults too.
+Metal crates are great for the house and plastic crates are required for travel (metal crates will crush and/or collapse in an auto wreck).
 Hard-sided crates and travel carriers are made from a variety of materials, including stainless steel, plastic, and fiberglass.
 Though the stainless steel crates will last a lifetime, the lightweight plastic and fiberglass varieties provide a measure of safety and security for your puppy while driving or flying.
 They also replicate a cozy, warm den — especially when you outfit it with a soft bed or blanket.
 When choosing a crate or carrier, make sure that your pup can stand up, lie down, turn around, and stretch inside.
 Though dogs prefer to have a close-in den-like space, they also need room — but not too much — to feel comfortable.

 3. Dog bed The first night your puppy comes home, she’ll need a comfy bed to lay her head.
 While you’re housetraining her, you will have her sleep in his crate or kennel.
 Smaller beds and bumper beds covered in fleece or sheepskin are designed just for this purpose.
 They keep the dog warm and cozy while she’s dozing away.